diqidoq/gimp-build-from-source-docs/README.md

     mkdir -p ~/gimp-dev/install

-Now we clone Gimp development branch from git into the ~/gimp-dev folder, which will create a gimp folder inside `~/gimp-dev` (NOTE: this takes a while, it is a huge repo!):
+Now we clone Gimp development branch from git into the ~/gimp-dev folder, which will create the mentioned first sub folder named `gimp` inside `~/gimp-dev` (NOTE: this takes a while, it is a huge repo!):

     cd ~/gimp-dev && git clone git://git.gnome.org/gimp